JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Converts characters in a URL that might be altered during transport across the Internet ("unsafe" characters) into their corresponding escape sequences.

 ```
-FUNCTION AfxUrlEscape (BYREF wszUrl AS WSTRING, BYVAL dwFlags AS DWORD) AS CWSTR
+FUNCTION AfxUrlEscape (BYREF wszUrl AS WSTRING, BYVAL dwFlags AS DWORD) AS DWSTRING
 ```

 | Parameter  | Description |